thomasbarkats/yasui/README.md

     ) {}
 }
 ```

-**Scope Inheritance:**
-- `LOCAL` and `DEEP_LOCAL` scopes are inherited by sub-dependencies
-- `SHARED` scope doesn't propagate, allowing sub-dependencies to use their own specified scope

 ### Custom Injection Tokens
 For more complex scenarios, use custom injection tokens with `@Inject()`.
 This is useful for injecting primitive values, configurations, or when you need multiple instances of the same class: